hrmeetsingh/grpc-envoy/docs/envoy.md

 ## The Problem

-Browsers cannot speak native gRPC. gRPC uses HTTP/2 with binary protobuf framing, trailers, and bidirectional streaming — features that browser `fetch`/`XMLHttpRequest` APIs don't support directly.
+Browsers cannot speak native gRPC. gRPC uses HTTP/2 with protobuf framing, trailers, and streaming semantics that typical browser APIs do not expose cleanly.
+This project also routes **HTTP login** and **gRPC** through one listener and enforces **JWT tenant vs subdomain** before upstream gRPC.

-## The Solution: grpc-web
+## grpc-web and Envoy

-The [grpc-web](https://github.com/grpc/grpc-web) protocol is a browser-compatible variant of gRPC.
-It wraps protobuf payloads in a slightly different framing that works over HTTP/1.1.
-A proxy sits between the browser and the gRPC server, translating between grpc-web (HTTP/1.1) and native gRPC (HTTP/2).
+The [grpc-web](https://github.com/grpc/grpc-web) protocol carries protobuf payloads over HTTP in a form browsers can use.
+Envoy sits between the browser and Go gRPC servers and translates grpc-web (HTTP/1.1 as seen on the client side) to native gRPC (HTTP/2) upstream.

-Envoy is the officially recommended proxy for this translation.
+## Configuration Location

-## How Envoy Is Configured
+- Main config: `envoy/envoy.yaml`

-The configuration lives in `envoy/envoy.yaml`.
-Here's a breakdown of each major section:
+- Lua tenant script (mounted in Docker): `envoy/filters/tenant_check.lua`

-### Admin Interface
+## Admin Interface

 ```yaml
 admin: